-Trucking companies across the United States are being by their fleets of unused vehicles.
+Trucking companies across the United States are being weighed down by their fleets of unused vehicles.
 Companies across America purchased whole new fleets just years ago when the demand for transportation was high – and since manufacturing activity and import growth has slowed down, these companies have found themselves with smaller freight volumes and unused trucks.

 Corcoran Trucking’s Fleet is as Busy as Ever

 Corcoran Trucking, however, continues to thrive.
 With over 50 years of service, our fleet of trucks are always there for our clients, offering trucking in Alaska and to the lower 48 states.
 Our produce hauling service is more popular than ever, and our fast and efficient routes mean that companies and other private operations rely on us all the time.

 Other companies are not faring quite as well.
 Large trucking companies that expanded too quickly tend to run a truck for between three and five years.
 The truck will then be traded in before the vehicle’s warranty expires.
 After 500,000 miles, the costs of repairing a truck usually increases significantly.

 As a result, trucking companies are trying to trade in vehicles after their fleets have become largely unused, following huge decreases in the prices of used trucks.
 Many American trucking firms have found themselves “upside down,” which means they owe more than their trucks are still worth.

 Big haulage carriers like Knight Transportation and Swift Transportation have said that the drop in prices for used trucks has seriously dented their business operations.
 Even as cargo volumes have started to increase again, big trucking firms are seeing the value of their truck fleets plummeting significantly.
 When the truck fleet is usually the biggest asset for trucking firms, this poses huge problems.